-We have elected to take advantage of the new rules of the Securities and Exchange Commission (the "SEC") that allow us to furnish proxy materials to our stockholders on the Internet.
-Instead of mailing a printed copy of our proxy materials, including our Annual Report on Form 10-K for the fiscal year ended December 31, 2008 (the "Annual Report on Form 10-K"), to stockholders, we are able to distribute these materials to our stockholders in a fast and efficient manner via the Internet.
+We have again elected to take advantage of the Securities and Exchange Commission (the "SEC") rules that allow us to furnish proxy materials to our stockholders on the Internet.
+Instead of mailing a printed copy of our proxy materials, including our Annual Report on Form 10-K for the fiscal year ended December 31, 2009 and its subsequent amendment on Form 10-K/A (the "Annual Report on Form 10-K"), to stockholders, we are able to distribute these materials to our stockholders in a fast and efficient manner via the Internet.
 We believe that this method helps conserve natural resources and reduces the amount of paper delivered to a stockholder's address and the cost of sending these materials by mail.
 We will send electronically a Notice of Internet Availability of Proxy Materials (the "E-Proxy Notice") to those stockholders who have previously signed up to receive their proxy materials on the Internet.
 If you receive the E-Proxy Notice by mail, you will not automatically receive a printed copy of the proxy materials or the Annual Report on Form 10-K. Instead, the E-Proxy Notice instructs you as to how you may access and review all of the important information contained in the proxy materials, including our Annual Report on Form 10-K. The E-Proxy Notice also instructs you as to how you may access your proxy card to vote on the Internet.
-If you received the E-Proxy Notice by mail and would like to receive a printed copy of our proxy materials, including our Annual Report on Form 10-K, to one or more stockholders.
+If you received the E-Proxy Notice by mail and would like to receive a printed copy of our proxy materials, including our Annual Report on Form 10-K, you should follow the instructions included in the E-Proxy Notice.
+In addition, we may choose to mail written proxy materials, including our Annual Report on Form 10-K, to one or more stockholders.